Estete9/Estete9/README.md

 ### Check some of my favorite projects I have worked on:

 - :white_check_mark: [TodoList - Minimalist Task list][github_todolist] Single Page Website that stores tasks internally and populates the UI dynamically, using Webpack, SASS, local storage, and more.
-- :page_facing_up: [Solid foundation - Webpack and libraries template][] A template project to clone and to use in your next project, this includes ESLINT, STYLELINT - WEBPACK - WEBPACK HTML PLUGIN - SASS - GH-PAGES, entre otros
+- :page_facing_up: [Solid foundation - Webpack and libraries template][github-webpack] A template project to clone and to use in your next project, this includes ESLINT, STYLELINT - WEBPACK - WEBPACK HTML PLUGIN - SASS - GH-PAGES, entre otros
 - :art: [Ili Artes - Arts and Crafts][github_iliartes] The capstone project from Module one on Microverse.
 Focused on reactive design, mobile menu functionality and navigation, This page is the first steps into a real project for a real artisan.
 - :briefcase: [Full Stack Portfolio - Personal portfolio][github_portfolio] Personal Project where I can display all my new projects and their features.
 Dynamic population of projects, Reactve design for mobile and desktop
 - :man_cook: [Vegan for days: recipes.][github_vegan] MVVM pattern, REST API source and Room database libraries, and AGILE with SCRUM project management